AwesomeYash/Project-2--Content-based-Image-Retrieval/README.md

-Name: Priyanshu Ranka /n
+Name: Priyanshu Ranka

-Project_2 readme \n
+Project_2 readme

-NUID: 002305396 \n
+NUID: 002305396

-Course and Term: PRCV, Spring 2025
-OS and IDE: Windows 11, Visual Studio
+Course and Term: PRCV, Spring 2025 OS and IDE: Windows 11, Visual Studio

 NO TIME TRAVEL DAYS ARE BEING USED.

 # Content-Based Image Retrieval (CBIR) Using Classical and Deep Learning Features